webrobot-labs/clouddashboard/README.md

 Welcome to the WebRobot Cloud Dashboard, an open-source project built with Next.js and Bootstrap CSS.
 This dashboard is designed to offer a comprehensive, high-performance solution for managing data extraction projects, tasks, and scheduling.
 Our goal is to make the platform intuitive, flexible, and easy to maintain, helping startups and enterprises build upon a robust foundation for their own use cases.

     [!NOTE] WebRobot is focused on creating innovative data extraction and AI solutions.
-Contact us at contact@webrobot.com if you’d like to collaborate or discuss your project.
+Contact us at ceo@webrobot.eu if you’d like to collaborate or discuss your project.

 Features